Electric blanket

 Jürgen Swinnen

-Changing sleep positions during sleep is absolutely normal- we move, turn and spin as many as 40 to 50 times a night.
-But is turning during sleep a lot normal?
-As you are sleeping, you will hardly notice yourself moving during your sleep.
-As you get older, frequency of movement also decreases.
+Changing sleep positions during sleep is absolutely normal.
+We move, turn and spin as many as 40 to 50 times a night, but is turning a lot in your sleep normal?
+As you get older, that intensity decreases.
+Under normal circumstances, you notice little or nothing yourself.
+So you don’t have much impact on it because you are sleeping.

-The main difference between tossing and turning, and moving is because most of the time you don’t sleep or sleep only very lightly when tossing and turning.
-Wobbling in bed not only disturbs your bed partner’s sleep, it also affects you.
+And that’s the difference with tossing and turning, because most of the time you don’t sleep or sleep only very lightly.
+Wobbling in bed not only disrupts your bed partner’s sleep, it also affects you.
 Often tossing and brooding go hand in hand.
 Stress from your work or problems in your personal life are running through your head so you literally can’t find your bearings.

 Did you eat late and still have something on your stomach?
 Or is that amount of caffeine from that last glass of Coke, cup of tea or coffee getting in the way of your sleep?
-If so, it’s like that you will be tossing and turning in bed because you can’t sleep.
-Just like if you have trouble falling asleep after an intense sports workout late at night.
-In these cases, it is better to just get back up and relax quietly until fatigue sets in again and your body feels ready to go sleep.
+Then, too, you turn in bed because you can’t catch sleep.
+Just like you have trouble falling asleep after an intense sports workout late at night.
+In those cases, it is better to just get back up and relax quietly until fatigue sets in again.

-A mattress that is too hard or a poor sleeping position can also bother you during sleep.
-Sleeping in an awkward position can restrict your blood circulation or cause oppressive pain, causing you to roll from one side to the other.
+A mattress that is too hard or a poor sleeping position can bother you during sleep.
+Sleeping too hard can restrict your blood circulation or cause oppressive pain, causing you to roll from one side to the other.

-What is a good sleeping position for me if I’m turning in my sleep?
+What is a good sleeping position for me?

 We know by now that during sleep we frequently change positions and often adopt intermediate postures.
 We have little control over this.
-However, when we are falling asleep we do consciously change position to get comfortable.
+How we fall asleep we do consciously determine ourselves.

-Most people have a preferred sleep position and move into that sleeping position as they relax and fall to sleep.
-Physotherapists (physiotherapists) and scientists active in the study of human ergonomics prefer supine sleeping positions.
-However, there are benefits for every sleeping position.
-Let’s quickly go over the different positions:
+Often you already have a preference and will look for that sleeping position yourself going into the night.
+Physical therapists (physiotherapists) and scientists active in the study of human ergonomics prefer supine as the sleeping position.
+However, as for everything in this world almost, there is something to be said for every sleeping position.
+Let’s quickly go over the different attitudes:

 1. Sleeping on your back

 Ergonomically, this sleeping position is the most restful for a healthy body.
 At least that is what many physical therapists (or physiotherapists) and sleep scientists claim.
-In fact, for babies, supine lying is strongly recommended in the first few months of their lives to reduce the risk of cot death.
+In fact, for babies, supine lying is strictly recommended in the first few months to reduce the risk of crib death.
+Want to know more about that?
+Then read the article: What to do when your baby is not sleeping?

-However, for people who snore during the night they will have noticed that supine position is not ideal.
+There is also a downside because people who snore during the night will have noticed that supine is not ideal.
 This position is also not recommended for people with sleep apnea.

 2. Sleeping on your side

 Do you suffer from sleep apnea or are you a talented snorer?
 Then side-lying is the ideal sleeping position.
-Also, if you are kept awake with lower back pain, it is better to fall asleep on your side.
-When you assume this pose, you can stretch your body out and it allows your back to relax from tailbone to neck.
-However, avoid a fetal position that is too curled up.
+Also, if you are awake with lower back pain, it is better to fall asleep on your side.
+When you assume the pose, stretch your body sufficiently.
+Avoid a fetal position that is too curled up; this allows your back to relax from tailbone to neck.

 Choose a medium to soft mattress if side lying is your favorite sleeping position.
 This way you avoid pressure spots and pinched blood vessels, especially at the level of your shoulders and hips.